trimstray/nginx-admins-handbook/README.md

   #   - invalid domain names
   #   - requests without the "Host" header
   #   - and all others (also due to the above setting)
-  #   - default_server in server_name directive is not required - I add this for a better understanding
+  #   - default_server in server_name directive is not required - I add this for a better understanding and I think it's an unwritten standard
+  # ...but you should know that it's irrelevant, really, you can put in everything there.
   server_name _ "" default_server;

   ...